ani-s77/4gaBoards/docs/ai-usage.md

 - Creates a unique project and board.
 - Uses timestamped test data.
 - Runs independently.
-- Performs cleanup in a `finally` block.
+- Performs cleanup in a Playwright `afterEach` hook.

 This reduces test data collisions and makes repeated local runs more reliable.